Proposed Chuckwalla National Monument

 • Establish a new national monument in the Chuckwalla Valley that will border the southern edge of Joshua Tree National Park.

-• Honor the homelands of the Iviatim, Kwatsáan, Maarrenga’yam, Nüwü, Pipa Aha Macav (the Cahuilla, Chemehuevi, Mojave, Quechan, & Serrano) peoples.
+• Honor the homelands of the Iviatim, Kwatsáan, Maarrenga’yam, Nüwü, Pipa Aha Macav (the Cahuilla, Chemehuevi, Mojave, Quechan, and Serrano) peoples.

 • Protect geological wonders such as Painted Canyon in Mecca Hills.